The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 [![Commits & Changes CI](https://github.com/The-Youssef-Nasr-Company/Youssef-Land/actions/workflows/main.yml/badge.svg)](https://github.com/The-Youssef-Nasr-Company/Youssef-Land/actions/workflows/main.yml) [![Mark stale issues and pull requests CI](https://github.com/The-Youssef-Nasr-Company/Youssef-Land/actions/workflows/stale.yml/badge.svg)](https://github.com/The-Youssef-Nasr-Company/Youssef-Land/actions/workflows/stale.yml) [#11](https://github.com/The-Youssef-Nasr-Company/Youssef-Land/discussions/11)

 Welcome to Youssef Land!
 Youssef Land is a place full of fun files and the `README.markdown` we are in.
 You will have access to all our features if you have gotten Youssef Land Premium (100 kr + 1 TB) or Youssef Land Plus (0 kr + 2 GB).
-[Learn more about profiles](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile) if you see something unexpected on any profile you visit.
+[Learn more about profiles](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile) if you see something unexpected on any profile you visit on the __global__ _[GitHub](https://github.com)_.

 # <!--2.--> Youssef Land Info